donrudo/amibot/README.md

 AmiBot
 ======

-Just a bot to gpt with.
+Just a bot to gpt with, supports Anthropic and OpenAI.

 Currently only works on Discord.